aukspot/dles/README.md

 - [Word500](https://word500.com/game?mode=daily) - Guess the word in 8 tries, but you're only given how many guessed letters are in the right place or wrong place.
 - [WordAll](https://wordall.xyz) - Guess all of the Wordle words, given the starting clues.
 - [Wordamid](https://www.wordamid.com) - Solve the daily word pyramid by guessing words of increasing length.
-- [Wordcell](https://gamebunny.app/wordcell) - Handcrafted and thematic puzzles.
-Launch the ball around the board to collect letters and compose the hidden words.
+- [Wordcell](https://gamebunny.app/wordcell) - Launch the ball around the board to collect letters and compose the hidden words.
 - [Wordcrux](https://wordcrux.com) - A mini crossword puzzle, but don't make too many wrong guesses.
 - [Wordfall](https://play-wordfall.com) - Clear letters on the board by finding words, ending with as few letters as possible.
 - [Wordga](https://wordga.com/daily) - Find as many 4+ letter words using today's letters.